dinoboff/github-tools/README.rst

-Github features Git repository hosting, a download page for your Git tags (or any archive), a basic issue tracker, a wiki and static page hosting (gh-pages).
-It would be perfect for hosting a Python package and its documentation if gh-pages was easy to setup and was compatible with Sphinx.
+Github features Git repository hosting, a download page for your Git tags (or any archive), a basic issue tracker, a wiki and static page hosting (`gh-pages <http://pages.github.com/>`_).
+It would be perfect for hosting a Python package and its documentation if gh-pages was easy to setup and was compatible with `Sphinx <http://sphinx.pocoo.org>`_.

 Setting up a root branch for gh-pages is quite complex; Sphinx put its source and static files in directories named "_static" and "_source" that gh-pages doesn't want to serve them.

-The Sphinx extension (github.tools.sphinx) corrects the last problem; some paver tasks (github.tools.task.*) take care of the creation of a Git submodule to host the built html documentation; The PasteScript template create the basic layout and pavement.py script to get started.
+The Sphinx extension (``github.tools.sphinx``) corrects the last problem; some paver tasks (``github.tools.task.*``) take care of the creation of a Git submodule to host the built html documentation; The PasteScript template create the basic layout and pavement.py script to get started.

 Requirements
 ============